GenderMagProject/GenderMagRecordersAssistant/README.md

 extension is enabled, navigate to the page you wish to perform GenderMag on and click the GenderMag button at the bottom of the screen.

-See the [video](http://gendermag.org/genderMag.html) from GenderMag.org for examples and/or read the guide below.
+See the [video](http://gendermag.org/genderMag.html) (Under the How does it work?
+Tab) from GenderMag.org for examples and/or read the guide below.
+Another walkthrough video can be found [here](https://www.youtube.com/watch?v=GOy7Aq5lozQ) which covers the tool well.

 Here is a step-by-step guide on how to run the Recorder Assistant tool: